skolson/sqlcipher-openssl-build/README.md

         - iosX64 (simulator on intel)
         - iosArm64
         - MacOS 64 bit intel
-        - Android NDK builds not currently supported, but easily could be
+        - Android NDK androidArm64, androidX64

 - OpenSSL and Sqlite both offer a rich set of compile options.
 The plugin offers some standard option sets for common requirements that are easily selectable and still customizable.
 - Provide additional documentation on platform-specific build details, with initial focus on Windows host builds.